Service available in:

 We also support, implement and consult on National Institute for Health and Care Excellence (NICE) guidance and measure quality care against these guidelines.

 We evaluate and measure the quality of end of life care delivered in Knowsley so we can continue to learn from and improve end of life care.
-We do this through annual and bi-annual audits and share results through our internal Trust Quality Safety and Safeguarding Group.

 A key part of our role is to work with staff from across a wide range of organisations including, for example, local hospices, hospital trusts and other services provided by Mersey Care in Knowsley.